 - Strategies that do not reduce educational standards and requirements; and,

 - The use of alternative assessment procedures which take into account students’ needs.

-Without accommodations, students will not be able to access the curriculum and will consequently learn less than their peers.
-They will also not be able to demonstrate their skills and understandings and they are more likely to experience a high level of frustration and anxiety, reducing their chances of learning even further.
+Without accommodations, students will not be able to access the curriculum and will consequently learn less than their peers, they will not be able to demonstrate their skills and understandings and they are more likely to experience a high level of frustration and anxiety – reducing their chances of learning even further.